Australia For Visitors > Geelong, Victoria

 Historic Houses

-Geelong has over 100 buildings which have been place on the Register of the National Trust.
+Geelong has over 100 buildings which have been placed on the Register of the National Trust.
 These include the National Wool Centre (1872; for details, see above), Barwon Grange (1856; a neo-gothic house located beside the Barwon River), and The Heights (1855; a pre-fabricated weatherboard house from Germany).

 Geelong Art Gallery